 You will also need to download:

-You probably already have Squirrel SQL installed at this point.
-If not, download the jar and run java -jar squirrel*.jar.
+.
 And you may have been tempted to check all the plug-ins during the installation.
 The problem is that the SQL Parametrisation plug-in will think that the ?s ?p ?o are variables, and will keep popping a dialog for you to input values.

 So disable the SQL Parametrisation plug-in by going to Plugins / Summary and unchecking it.